 Continuous Cover Forestry: A Handbook for the Management of New Zealand Forests by Ian Barton

-See these tree grower articles by Ian Barton:
+See also these tree grower articles by Ian Barton:

 This is a timely book.
 Continuous cover forestry is suited to slower growing high value species.
 Increasing oil costs threaten export values for pine timber and call for alternatives that save imports and stimulate new industry.
 The recent climate change policies provide incentives to plant diverse exotics and natives especially on farms and in remote hill country.